 Mindfulness and Meditation

-Chronic back pain has both physical and emotional stress.
-To manage depression, frustration and anxiety about back pain, you may consult a rehabilitation psychologist.
-Your consultant may advise you tai chi, yoga, meditation, and other relaxation and cognitive therapies to divert your mind from the pain.
+Chronic back pain often occurs along with both physical and emotional stress.
+To manage negative emotions about back pain, you may wish to consult with a rehabilitation psychologist.
+Your consultant may advise you to perform relaxation activities such as tai chi, yoga, meditation, and other cognitive therapies to divert your mind from the pain.

-Back support belts are an excellent remedy to acute or chronic lower back pain.
-They can be used both as preventive measure or treatment for lower back pain.
+Back support belts are an excellent remedy for acute or chronic low back pain.
+They can be used both as a preventive measure or treatment for lower back pain.
 They are available in different sizes and shapes.
 You can choose a belt according to the shape of your body.
-Back support belt provides some extra support to the muscles of the lumbar region lessening the pressure from the back and making you relax.
-Keep in mind that you must wear a lumbar support belt while doing physical activities or not during at rest.
-The people who do heavy weight lifting job, are highly advised to wear a lumbar support belt at their workplace.